Shin Yeon-suh: 2016–2024: Gugudan and acting debut

 On June 14, 2016, Shin was revealed as a member of Jellyfish Entertainment's upcoming girl group.
 On June 22, it was confirmed that Gugudan were making their debut with a "mermaid" concept.
 The highlight medley of the group's debut mini-album was released on June 24.
 Shin debuted with Gugudan on June 28, 2016, with the mini-album, Act.
 1 The Little Mermaid, with "Wonderland" as the title song.
 She participated in the soundtrack for the OCN television series My First Love with the track "Throbbing Weather".

 Shin played her first main role in My Fuxxxxx Romance as Ahn Ji-young and as Shin Na-ra in Another Peaceful Day of Second-Hand Items both in 2020.
 Shin played alongside Go Geon-han in Save Me Oldie in 2021.

 In December 2020, it was announced that Gugudan officially disbanded after two years without group's activities.
 She later left Jellyfish Entertainment after her contract expired on April 30, 2021.

 In August 2021, it was announced that Shin has signed a contract with FN Entertainment and would be promoting using her birth name moving forward.

-On February 21, 2023, Shin signed with Mue A Entertainment and would be promoting using stage name "Shin Yeon-suh" moving forward.
+On February 21, 2024, Shin signed with Mue A Entertainment and would be promoting using stage name "Shin Yeon-suh" moving forward.
+Her last credited role was in 2024's Begins ≠ Youth.

+Post entertainment career

+On January 30, 2026, Shin confirmed that she had found a job as a flight attendant.